swimmingpeas/378-Project/README.md

 ## Aggregation
 - In order to reduce the size of the series data, would take up thousands of columns, we aggregated the data.
 We did this by taking the mean, standard deviation, and extrema of each feature.
 This reduced the size of the data from thousands of columns to well under a hundred, which was far more computationally efficient.
 In doing so, we lost some information, but felt that the tradeoff was worth it.

+## Preprocessing
+- After extracting the features, we normalized the data.
+We did this to ensure that the features were on the same scale, as some features had much larger values than others.
+This was done after aggregating the data, as normalizing the data before aggregating it would have resulted in the loss of information from the std and extrema features.
+We used the MinMaxScaler from sklearn to normalize the data, as it scales the data to be between 0 and 1, which is useful for neural networks.

+## Feature Selection
+- After processing and aggregating the data, we were left with a total of 65 scalar features, derived from 14 spectral features.
+This seemed like a reasonable number of features to work with, but to be sure, we manually went through the features to see if any could be removed.
+Some features were removed because they were uniform across all samples.
+For example, the minimum of the zero crossing rate was zero for every sample, since the zero crossing rate is always positive, so it could be removed.
+This left us with 60 unique features going into the model.

+- Since the models and features were developed in parallel, we were able to see the effects of adding more features on each model, both on our training data and on the test submissions.
+We Found that adding more features generally improved the performance of the models.
+This was likely because the features were already aggregated, which reduced the chances of overfitting.
+We also found it useful to split the testing data into a training and validation set, as this allowed us to see how the models were performing on unseen data.
+This was useful for tuning the hyperparameters of the models.

 # Model Selection

 ## Neural Network

 ## Logistic Regression